apostrophecms/apostrophe-site-map/README.md

 ## Changelog

+2.2.0:

-2.2.0: `piecesPerBatch` option for performance.
+* `piecesPerBatch` option for performance.
 Still defaults to processing 100 pieces at a time.
+* Support for the `hostname` option of `apostrophe-workflow`.

 2.1.1: short-lived bug affecting command line tasks.